charmockridge/FootageTool/README.md

 ## Updates, Fixes and Patch Notes
 * Updated README.md
-* Automatic check for updates once the program is opened - Check the ***Installation*** information to know if any more packages are needed to be downloaded.
+* Automatic check for updates once the program is opened - Check the ***Installation*** information to know if any more packages are needed to be downloaded
 * Update assister
-* Fixed render error - uninstall all packages (installed with pip) and reinstall following the **Installation** steps.
+* Fixed render error - uninstall all packages (installed with pip) and reinstall following the **Installation** steps
+* Made a modification to the update assister
+* Added additional information relating to rendering within the application

 ## Future Implements and Updates